ltrr-arizona-edu/rwtocore/README.md

 ### Measurements

 Rwtocore reads measurements from text files in a format produced by obsolete measuring software, RW format.
 This is essentially just a column of numbers in ASCII text with almost now metadata at the start of the file.
-Some measurements from old equipment may be in this format, but almost any more sophisticated format can be downgraded to RW; the cross-platform conversion program TRiDAS is the recommended way to do this.
+Some measurements from old equipment may be in this format, but almost any more sophisticated format can be downgraded to RW; the cross-platform conversion program [TRiCYCLE](http://tridas.org/software.php) is the recommended way to do this.
 Rwtocore can display multiple series of measurements together, conceptually on the same page.

 ### Drawings